sagemath/sagewiki_to_gh-2022-10-10/magma.md

 http://magma.maths.usyd.edu.au/magma/htmlhelp/text1115.htm
 Here are several small functions that Magma has, but Sage doesn't have.

 These first few would be easy to implement.
-(Note; I'm (Jerome) is working on this easy stuff right now.
-May 20th 2009)
+Some of theses are being implemented at [[http://trac.sagemath.org/sage_trac/ticket/6105|trac 6105]].

 {{{
 Support(a) : AlgGrpElt -> SeqEnum